angelal4844/merge-practice/README.md

 # merge-practice
-Hello, nice to meet you :D
+Hello, nice to meet you :)